-FOLLOW THE GENERAL GUIDANCE IN THE B.C.
-ACTIVE TRANSPORTATION DESIGN GUIDE TO CONSIDER LOCAL STREET CONTEXT WHEN UNDERTAKING PROJECTS ALONG RURAL ROADS.
+FOLLOW GUIDANCE IN THE BC ACTIVE TRANSPORTATION DESIGN GUIDE TO CONSIDER LOCAL STREET CONTEXT WHEN UNDERTAKING PROJECTS ON RURAL ROADS.

 The BC Active Transportation Design Guide (BCATDG) is a comprehensive set of planning and engineering guidelines offering recommendations for the planning, selection, design, implementation, and maintenance of active transportation facilities across the province including facilities in rural settings.
-When considering installing new and upgrading existing active transportation projects in Rural Saanich this guide, along with the 2007 Rural Saanich Local Area Plan.
+When considering new and/or upgraded active transportation facilities in Rural Saanich, the BCATDG will be used, along with the 2007 Rural Saanich Local Area Plan.